 Dr. Atina Grossmann is Professor of History and a member of the Faculty Senate at Cooper Union for the Advancement of Science and Art (USA).
 She received a PhD in history from Rutgers University and master’s and bachelor’s degrees in history from City College of New York, CUNY.
-During her Diane and Howard Wohl Fellowship, she is conducting research for her project “Transnational Jewish Refugee Stories: Soviet Central Asia, Iran, and India as Sites of Relief and Refuge for European Jews during World War II.”
+During her Diane and Howard Wohl Fellowship, she conducted research for her project “Transnational Jewish Refugee Stories: Soviet Central Asia, Iran, and India as Sites of Relief and Refuge for European Jews during World War II.”

 Dr. Grossmann is author of Jews, Germans, and Allies: Close Encounters in Occupied Germany 1945–1949 (2007), which won the George L. Mosse Prize in 2007 from the American Historical Association for the best book in European intellectual and cultural history and was one of five HSKult ListServ Best Books of the Year in 2008.
 The manuscript for the book won the Fraenkel Prize in Contemporary History from the Wiener Library in London in 2006.